Srishankar123/Portfolio/README.md

-# 💼 Personal Developer Portfolio
+# 💼 Personal Data Analyst Or Business Analyst Portfolio

 A modern and responsive developer portfolio website built using React and deployed on Netlify.